-No student shall email, post, blog or otherwise mention or discuss any Cleveland Clinic business, patient or employee business, information or circumstance on any social media site.
-Examples include Facebook, Twitter, personal email or any other social outlet.
-Furthermore, no student shall take photographs within any Cleveland Clinic area or of any patient /patient information and post on any of the above mentioned social media outlets.
+No student will email, post, blog or otherwise mention or discuss any Cleveland Clinic business, patient or employee business, information or circumstance on any social media site.
+Examples include Facebook, TikTok, personal email or any other social media outlet.
+Furthermore, no student will take photographs within any Cleveland Clinic area or of any patient /patient information and post on any social media outlets.
 This is considered a serious breach of ethics and/or confidentiality and will not be tolerated.
 A student may be removed from the clinical site and not allowed future access to any Cleveland Clinic site or location.
 See Corrective Action policy.